 Haleakala Crater (Sunrise or Sunset)

-You cannot go to Maui and not visit the Haleakala crater at sunrise.
+You cannot go to Maui and not visit the Haleakala crater at sunrise (or sunset).
 The sunrise is one of the most beautiful acts of nature that you will ever see and is unlike any other sunrise you have ever witnessed.
-While sunrise occurs every day :-), you do need to do a little planning.
+While sunrise occurs every day (haha), you do need to do a little planning.
 I recommend going on your second day because the jet lag you are experiencing will help you very much in getting up in the early hours of the morning.
 It can take between 1.5 and 2.0 hours to drive up to the summit so it is best to consult the National Park Service website to know when sunrise will occur.
 Due to the popularity of witnessing the “Haleakala Sunrise” reservations with the national park service are mandatory.
-View reservation information here at the National Park website and the direct link to the reservation website (recreation.gov) is located here.
+National Park Service and the direct link to the reservation website (recreation.gov) is located here.
 Without a reservation you will not be guaranteed access to the sunrise observation parking area.

 Special Note about Sunrise Reservations (From National Park Website)

 How far in advance should I make a reservation?
 Most sunrise reservations will be available up to 2 months ahead of time.
 A few more reservations will be made available 24 hours ahead of time.
 Sunrise viewing is one of the most popular things to do on Maui.
 Plan 2 months ahead and make your online reservations.

 This is a must visit!
 Lahaina is about a 35 minute drive along a very scenic highway.
 It was the capital of Hawaii and the seaport for whaling ships.
 At one time over 400 hundred ships visited this town each year.
 Now the buildings have been restored and there are several great restaurants, shops and watering holes.
 It is the place for most night life on the island.
 Lahaina may be considered the tourist center of Maui.